richmahn/en_tn/mat/front/intro.md

 #### Who wrote the Book of Matthew? ####

 The book does not give the reader the name of the author.
-Since early Christian times, however, it has been generally believed that the author is Matthew, one of Jesus' disciples.
+However, since early Christian times, most Christians have thought that the author is Matthew, one of Jesus' disciples.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What is the "kingdom of heaven?" ####

-Matthew speaks of "the kingdom of heaven" in the same way that other gospel writers speak of the kingdom of God.
-This is the teaching that God will one day rule perfectly over all people and all creation everywhere.
-This means that everyone to whom the blessings of God's kingdom come will completely accept his rule and will perfectly love him.
+Matthew spoke of the kingdom of heaven in the same way that other gospel writers spoke of the kingdom of God.
+The kingdom of heaven represents God ruling as king over all people and all creation everywhere.
+Those whom God accepts into his kingdom will be blessed.
+They will live with God forever.

 #### What were Jesus' teaching methods? ####

-Jesus came to be regarded as a rabbi, a teacher of God's law, by the people.
-He followed some standard methods of other religious teachers in Israel: he had students, called disciples; he also made up parables, fictional stories, in order to teach various principles.
+The people regarded Jesus as a rabbi.
+A rabbi is a teacher of God's law.
+Jesus taught in similar ways as other religious teachers in Israel.
+He had students who followed him wherever he went.
+These students were called disciples.
+He often told parables.
+Parables are fictional stories that teach various principles.

 ## Part 3: Important Translation Issues ##

+#### What are the Synoptic Gospels? ####

+The Gospels of Matthew, Mark, and Luke are called the Synoptic Gospels because they share a large amount of textual material.

+The text is considered "parallel" when it is the same or almost the same among two or three gospels.
+When these parallel passages are translated, the wording in the project language should be kept the same as much as possible.

-#### Why does Matthew often refer to Jesus as the "Son of Man"? ####
+#### Why does Jesus refer to himself as the "Son of Man"? ####

-Matthew shows Jesus as adopting this title for himself.
-It is a reference to Daniel 7:13–14, where a person described as "a son of man," that is, someone who looked like a human being, received authority from God to rule over the nations forever and to be worshiped by all people forever.
-Besides being human, this person must also be God, because God would never allow someone other than himself to be worshiped.
-Because the Jews of Jesus' time did not use "Son of Man" as a title for anyone, Jesus used it for himself to help them understand who he truly was.
+In the gospels, Jesus called himself the "Son of Man."
+It is a reference to Daniel 7:13–14.
+In this passage there is a person described as a "son of man."
+That means the person was someone who looked like a human being.
+God gave authority to the son of man to rule over the nations forever.
+And all the people worshiped him forever.

+Jews of Jesus' time did not use "Son of Man" as a title for anyone.
+Therefore, Jesus used it for himself to help them undestand who he truly was.
 (See: [[rc://en/tw/dict/bible/kt/sonofman]])

 Translating the title "Son of Man" can be difficult in many languages.
-A literal translation might be easily misunderstood by readers.
+Readers may misunderstand a literal translation.
 Translators can consider alternatives, such as "The Human One."
-An explanatory footnote might be useful also.
+It may also be helpful to include a footnote to explain the title.

 #### What are the major issues in the text of the Book of Matthew? ####

-The texts of some English translations do not agree concerning what to include.
-This is because of the discovery of more accurate manuscripts.
-The following are the most significant issues in Matthew:
+In certain parts of the Gospel of Luke, the text of modern English Bibles is different than the text in older English Bibles.
+This is because ancient copies of the Bible were discovered after the older English Bibles were translated.
+Most scholars think these ancient copies of the Bible are better than the copies used for the older English Bibles.
+They think the ancient copies are better because they are more like what the authors of the Bible originally wrote.
+The following are the issues that affect the translation the most.

 * "Bless those who curse you, do good to those who hate you" (5:44)
 * "For yours is the kingdom and the power and the glory forever.
 Amen" (6:13)